girish0903/DSA-Portfolio/README.md

 - Implement efficient algorithms for matching users with drivers based on proximity and availability.
 - Optimize routes for rides considering traffic conditions and estimated time of arrival.
 - Develop a dynamic fare calculation system that adapts to various factors such as distance and time.
-- Enable real-time tracking of rides for both users and drivers.
-- Maintain a comprehensive trip history and feedback system to enhance user satisfaction.

 ## 4. Design
 The design of this project involves several key components: